Guess what… Great advertising is hard to come by. And advertising mistakes are much more common than home runs like “Got Milk” or “Just Do It.”

 Micromanagers repel talent.
 And when they try to do their own advertising, their brands repel customers.

-Robertson says the best brand managers do two things: They keep great advertising on the air, and they keep bad ads off.
-So if you’re in charge, if nothing else, avoid these 4 common advertising errors at all costs:
+Graham Robertson of Beloved Brands says the best brand managers do two things: They keep great advertising on the air, and they keep bad ads off.
+So if you’re in charge, if nothing else, avoid these 4 common advertising mistakes at all costs:

 1. Bad Puns